 Surgery to remove lymph nodes

-In some cases, an operation called a retroperitoneal lymph node dissection (RPLND or lymphadenectomy) is done to remove lymph nodes at the back of the abdomen that may contain cancer cells.
+If testicular cancer does spread, it most commonly spreads to the lymph nodes at the back of the abdomen (the retroperitoneum).
+In some cases, an operation called a retroperitoneal lymph node dissection (RPLND or lymphadenectomy) is done to remove these lymph nodes.

 Learn more about:

 If scans show that lymph nodes have not returned to normal size after chemotherapy, they may still contain cancer cells and your doctors may recommend you have an RPLND.